Kontinuierliche Atemüberwachung für Babys vorsorge bei plötzlichen Kindstod

 Baby breathing – why breathing movement is so crucial

-Breathing is one of the most important vital functions – and in humans, it is controlled by the brain, more precisely by the respiratory center in the brainstem.
-There, specialized nerve cells work automatically and continuously adjust the breathing rate to the body's needs – for example, when sleeping, crying, having a fever, or during physical activity.
+Breathing is one of the most important vital functions and in humans, it is controlled by the brain, more precisely by the respiratory center in the brainstem.
+There, specialized nerve cells work automatically and continuously adjust the breathing rate to the body's needs – for example, during sleep, crying, fever, or physical activity.

 In newborns, breathing occurs almost exclusively via the diaphragm muscle, as the intercostal muscles are still weak.

-• Breathing is clearly visible in the chest and abdomen.
+• Breathing is clearly visible in the chest and upper abdominal area.

-• Breathing movements are often irregular: there are small pauses, brief fluttering or shallow breaths – this is usually normal, but can be worrying.
+• Breathing movements are often irregular: There are small pauses, brief fluttering, or shallow breaths

 • In babies, critical apnea cannot be detected immediately.

-Therefore, SpO₂ values are not a reliable early warning system for respiratory arrest.
+Therefore, pure SpO₂ values are not a reliable early warning for respiratory arrest in babies.

 Matching products for this blog post